sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vte291</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Terminal emulator library
+Short desc    : Terminal emulator library
 URL          : https://wiki.gnome.org/Apps/Terminal/VTE
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : VTE is a library implementing a terminal emulator widget for GTK+.
+Descript     : VTE is a library implementing a terminal emulator widget for GTK+.
 VTE
              : is mainly used in gnome-terminal, but can also be used to embed a
              : console/terminal in games, editors, IDEs, etc.
 ```